“Oh now, being mad’s not all that bad.”Splintered, Unhinged #1

-In the end everything turned out fine and dandy and Alyssa saved the day (figuratively) I actually liked her a lot and hope that Morpheus and Alyssa get’s together in the final book but we know that’s not gonna happen, oh no, not because of spoilers (I haven’t read them) because that part is very predictable.
+In the end, everything turned out fine and dandy, and Alyssa saved the day (figuratively).
+I actually liked her a lot, and I’m hoping that Morpheus and Alyssa get together in the final book, but we know that’s not gonna happen, oh no, not because of spoilers (I haven’t read them) because that part is very predictable.

 “Only because of the way I make you feel.”